riboviz/riboviz/docs/user/install.md

 * Either [Miniconda](https://conda.io/miniconda.html) Python 3.6, or later, or [Anaconda Distribution](https://www.anaconda.com/distribution/) Python 3.6, or later, are strongly recommended.
 * Cutadapt v1.18 (2018-09-07), or later, is required.
 * Hisat 2.1.0 is recommended, not 2.2.0.
 Hisat2 2.2.0 users have reported bugs and issues (see for example [DaehwanKimLab/hisat2#242](https://github.com/DaehwanKimLab/hisat2/issues/242) and [DaehwanKimLab/hisat2#245](https://github.com/DaehwanKimLab/hisat2/issues/245)) which Hisat2 say will be resolved in a future release.
-* R 2.14.0, or later, is required as it includes the [parallel](https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/00Index.html) package.
+* R 3.2, or later, is required as it includes the [tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html) (meta-)package.
 * R 3.6, or later, is strongly recommended.

 ---